TO THE MEMBERS

 The Company has complied with the Secretarial Standards on Meetings of the Board ofDirectors (SS-1) and General Meetings (SS-2) issued by The Institute of CompanySecretaries of India and approved by the Central Government.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-Disclosure pertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 as amended is annexed herewith andmarked as Annexure"J".
+Disclosure pertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is annexed herewith and marked as Annexure"H".